Overview

 The problem

-The Galapagos land iguana (Conolophus subcristatus) is currently classified on the IUCN Red List as Vulnerable, but this status has not been reviewed since 1996.
-They had been extinct on Santiago island since the early 20th century, which is thought to have been due to introduced animals such as feral cats and goats (which have now been removed from the island).
-These introduced animals continue to cause decreases in land iguana populations on other islands through competition for food and predation of eggs and juveniles.
-This has been exacerbated by the fact that the land iguanas have an ageing population and 80% of the population have limited reproductive success.
+The Galapagos land iguana (Conolophus subcristatus) is currently classified on the IUCN Red List as Vulnerable.
+The species had been extinct on Santiago island since the early 20th century, most likely due to introduced animals such as feral cats and goats (which have now been removed from the island).
+Land iguanas are ‘ecosystem engineers’, shaping their environment by grazing on vegetation and stopping it from becoming too dense, as well as spreading seeds and digging up soil, which helps to create opportunities for new plants to grow.
+Without the iguanas, the ecosystem on Santiago would be unable to fully recover from the damage done by invasive species.
+These introduced animals are also continuing to cause decreases in land iguana populations on other islands in Galapagos by competing for food and by eating eggs and juveniles.

 How we’re tackling it

-By tagging individual land iguanas, the team, led by Dr Luis Ortiz-Catedral, gathered as much data as possible to assess the current population size and health status across Fernandina, Isabela and Santa Cruz islands.
-This provided the information needed to reintroduce land iguanas to Santiago island, and in 2019 the Galapagos National Park and Island Conservation released 2,500 land iguanas on Santiago.
+By tagging individual land iguanas, the project team, led by Dr Luis Ortiz-Catedral, gathered as much data as possible to assess the population size and health status across Fernandina, Isabela and Santa Cruz islands.
+This provided the information needed to reintroduce land iguanas to Santiago, and in 2019 the Galapagos National Park Directorate and Island Conservation released 2,500 land iguanas on Santiago.
+Further releases in the years since mean that more than 5,000 iguanas have now been reintroduced.

 The reintroduction aimed to boost the survival of Galapagos land iguanas, but also to help restore Santiago’s ecological health.
-The land iguanas were translocated from North Seymour island where there are over 5,000 individuals, a substantial population for an island this size, which has led to a reduction in the island’s flora.
+The land iguanas were translocated from North Seymour island where there were over 5,000 individuals, a substantial population for an island this size, which has led to a reduction in the island’s vegetation.

 In 2022 experts from Galapagos National Park and scientific advisors returned to Santiago, three years after releasing 2,500 iguanas on the island.
 The team were delighted to find breeding taking place and new juvenile iguanas, of various ages, on the island, showing that the species was reproducing successfully.
 The island has already begun to show positive changes due to the reintroduction, with the iguanas opening up paths, removing soil and dispersing seeds.
-Changes in population dynamics have created greater food availability for other species, and the reintroduction has been deemed such a success that other endemic species such as Galapagos hawks are likely to return in the next few years.
+There is now more food for other species, and the reintroduction has been deemed such a success that other endemic species such as Galapagos hawks are likely to return in the next few years.

 Photo gallery